 - Personal Data obtained when purchasing services: for the duration of our contractual relationship.

 - Personal Data obtained when contacting us for a query; Personal Data for the time needed to attend to your query.

-- Personal Data obtained when providing your consent to receive commercial communications: until your subscription is cancelled, you demand that we delete it or after a period of inactivity (without active interaction with the brands) of three years.
+- Personal Data obtained when providing your consent to receive commercial communications: until your subscription is canceled, you demand that we delete it or after a period of inactivity (without active interaction with the brands) of three years.

 - Cookies are installed on your computer.
 We keep them for the time necessary to achieve their purposes (for example, during a session for session identification cookies) and for a maximum of 365 days.

-- We may retain some personal data in order to fulfil our legal or regulatory obligations, as well as to govern our rights (for example, to assert our claims before the courts) or for historical or statistical purposes.
+- We may retain some personal data in order to fulfill our legal or regulatory obligations, as well as to govern our rights (for example, to assert our claims before the courts) or for historical or statistical purposes.